layer-tech/factom-terraform/README.md

 inevitable that you will need to update packages on your servers.
 This approach makes it safe to apply changes and recover if something were to fail.

-One great business risk to administering servers with SSH only is the creeping problem of a [SnowflakeServer](https://martinfowler.com/bliki/SnowflakeServer.html).
+One risk to administering servers with SSH only is the creeping problem of a [SnowflakeServer](https://martinfowler.com/bliki/SnowflakeServer.html).

 Terraform and Ansible ensure that no hidden dependencies become critical to